grokthis/ucisc/docs/04_Chips_And_Hardware.md

 * Back: [Transparent Computing](03_Transparent_Computing.md)
 * Next: [Multicore Design](05_Multicore_Design.md)

-Custom CPU architecture means one of a few things:
+Creating a custom CPU architecture means we have to one of a few things:

 * Emulation/Virtualization
 * Custom silicon
-* Using FPGA's
+* Verilog + FPGA

 Emulation and virtualization is necessary for development.
 However, I don't want to use emulation on the real hardware.
 There are some amazing things in the world that